 All LOIs and applications should be submitted using the Arthritis Foundation online portal for this program, available at https://proposalcentral.com/.
-All applications should be submitted by 11:59 p.m.
-ET on the deadline date.
-Please expect that any application submitted after deadline, incomplete or failing to otherwise adhere to instructions will be administratively declined.
+All applications should be submitted by 11:59 PM Eastern time on the deadline date.
+Please expect that any application submitted after deadline, incomplete, or failing to otherwise adhere to instructions will be administratively declined.